ozpc99/My-Recipes/README.md

             Ensure all links and buttons on the site work correctly and correspond to the correct page.
         </li>
         <li>
-            It would be good practice to prove user feedback such as when a button/link is hovered over or clicked, it changes colour or becomes underlined.
+            It would be good practice to provide user feedback such as when a button/link is hovered over or clicked, it changes colour or becomes underlined.
 This could be achieved using Bootstrap classes or custom CSS.
         </li>
         <li>
-            Any external links should open in a new tab so the user does not lose their place on the current page and their attention is not diverted away from the site.
+            Any external links (if included) should open in a new tab so the user does not lose their place on the current page and their attention is not diverted away from the site.
         </li>
     </ul>
     <h4>